CommunityFocus/CommunityFocus/.github/CONTRIBUTING.md

 ## How To Contribute

-CommunityFocus is built by members of 100Devs but it's open to everyone.
+CommunityFocus.app is built by members of 100Devs but it's open to everyone.
 If you're a member of 100Devs, join the [Community Focus thread](https://discord.com/channels/735923219315425401/1105270039956951170) on Discord as we hold weekly standups.
 Send us a message on the thread and we'll assist you in finding issues that match the learning stage you're at right now!
 Please don't hesistate to ask questions and contribute!

 To contribute, we'd like you to start by introducing yourself in the [discussions](https://github.com/orgs/CommunityFocus/discussions/24) conversation.